Chapter I: The Creation of The Universe from Nothing-ness

 In physics, no less than in other branches of the sciences, there are atheist scientists who do not hesitate to disguise the truth by overlooking critical points and details in their attempt to support the materialist view and achieve their ends.
 For them, it is much more important to defend materialism and atheism than to reveal scientific facts and realities.

 In the face of the reality mentioned above, most scientists dismiss the quantum universe model.
-C. J. Isham explains that "this model is not accepted widely because of the inherent difficulties that it poses."11 Even some of the originators of this idea, such as Brout and Spindel, have abandoned it.12
+C. J. Isham explains that "this model is not accepted widely because of the inherent difficulties that it poses."

 A recent and much-publicized version of the quantum universe model was advanced by the physicist Stephen Hawking.
 In his book A Brief History of Time, Hawking states that the Big Bang doesn't necessarily mean existence from nothingness.
 Instead of "no time" before the Big Bang, Hawking proposed the concept of "imaginary time".
 According to Hawking, there was only a 10-43 second "imaginary" time interval before the Big Bang took place and "real" time was formed after that.
 Hawking's hope was just to ignore the reality of "timelessness" before the Big Bang by means of this "imaginary" time.